Bandidos Motorcycle Club

 The Bandidos Motorcycle Club, also known as the Bandido Nation, is an outlaw motorcycle club with a worldwide membership.
-Formed in San Leon, Texas, in 1966, the Bandidos MC is estimated to have between 3,000 and 3,500 members and 303 chapters located in 22 countries, making it the fourth-largest motorcycle club in the world behind the Hells Angels.
+Formed in San Leon, Texas, in 1966, the Bandidos MC is estimated to have between 3,000 and 3,500 members and 303 chapters located in 22 countries, making it the fourth-largest motorcycle club in the world behind the Hells Angels, the Outlaws, and the Pagans.

 Numerous law enforcement and international intelligence agencies classify the Bandidos as an organized crime syndicate.

 History

 The Bandidos Motorcycle Club was founded by 36-year-old dockworker Donald Eugene Chambers on March 4, 1966, in San Leon, Texas.
 Chambers named the club in honor of the Mexican bandits who lived by their own rules, and he recruited members from biker bars locally in Houston as well as in Corpus Christi, Galveston, and San Antonio.
 Like other outlaw motorcycle clubs, they call themselves "one percenters", a phrase coined by the former president of the American Motorcyclist Association who once stated that 99 percent of motorcyclists were law-abiding citizens and 1 percent "outlaws".
 By the early 1970s, the club had over one hundred members, including many Vietnam War veterans.

 Ronald Jerome Hodge took over from Chambers as the Bandidos' president in 1972.
 Hodge was nicknamed "Mr. Prospect" because of the short amount of time in which he was awarded his club membership, and he later became known as "Step Mother" in deference to Chambers' moniker "Mother".
 Under Hodge's leadership, the Bandidos became an international motorcycle club when the first foreign chapter was established in Sydney, Australia in 1983.
 The Australian branch was founded by Anthony Mark Spencer, who had previously encountered Bandidos members during a visit to the United States.
 Hodge was sentenced to five years in prison in December 1988 for conspiring to bomb homes and automobiles belonging to members of a rival club, and he died of heart disease in 1992.

 In 1989, the club was established in Europe when a chapter was formed in Marseille, France.
 Subsequent expansion into the Nordic countries in the 1990s led to a violent feud with the Hells Angels.
 The third Bandidos international president, James Edward Lang, as well as his successor, Charles Craig Johnston, were each sentenced to ten years' imprisonment on drug charges in November 1998.
 George Wegers, who served as international president between 1998 and 2005, was convicted of racketeering charges in October 2006.

 The Bandidos embarked on a failed endeavour to establish themselves in Canada after merging with the Montreal-based Rock Machine Motorcycle Club in 2000.
 The Bandidos ceded Quebec to the Hells Angels at the conclusion of the province's deadliest biker war in 2003.
 In 2007, the Bandidos' Canadian chapters went defunct following the internal Shedden massacre.

 According to the club's website, the Bandidos' Western Hemisphere chapters became autonomous from the international chapters in Europe and Australia on July 17, 2007.
 The American chapters began wearing a redesigned patch in 2011.